grayhemp/pgtoolkit/README.md

 # PgToolkit - tools for PostgreSQL maintenance

 Currently the package contains the only tool `pgcompact`, we are planning to add much more in the future.
 Stay tuned.

 The list of changes can be found in [CHANGES.md].
 The To-Do List is in [TODO.md].

 ## Installation

-The easiest way to deploy the toolkit is to get the [latest stable][1] version of autonomous scripts.
-The scripts require `Perl >=5.8.8` to be installed only.
-Just unpack the archive to your `bin` directory and enjoy.
+The easiest way to deploy the toolkit is to download the [latest stable][1] version, unpack the archive and copy the autonomous scripts from the `fatpack` directory to your `bin` or to just add this directory to your `PATH`.
+The autonomous scripts are packed with all the dependencies and need `Perl >=5.8.8` to be installed only.

 If you need a specific version or branch of the tools, replace the `stable` with its name string in [the URL][1].

-Another way is to `git clone` the repository:
+Another way is to `git clone` the repository

     git clone git@github.com:grayhemp/pgtoolkit.git

-Or to `svn checkout` it:
+or to `svn checkout` it

     svn checkout https://github.com/grayhemp/pgtoolkit

 Do not forget to switch to the necessary version branch afterwards.

-It contains a `fatpack` directory that also houses the autonomous scripts so you can use them straight away.
-If you want to use non-autonomous versions of these scripts you will find them in the `bin` directory.
-To make them work the `PERL5LIB` environment variable must be set to the `lib` directory.
+You can also use the autonomous scripts in the `fatpack` directory or the non-autonomous versions of them in the `bin` directory.
+For the latter you need the `lib` directory either to be in the same sub-directory with `bin` or to be in your `PERL5LIB`.

 ## pgcompact